Family Educational Rights and Privacy Act (FERPA) - 2022-2023 Academic Year

 - Most recent previous educational institution attended

-- Gender identity, marital status, and preferred pronouns, if voluntarily disclosed by the student by updating the Student Portal.
+- Gender identity, marital status, and preferred pronouns, if voluntarily disclosed by the student on the HMSOM Student Portal.

 Unless restricted, HMSOM may disclose any of the items of directory information without a student’s consent, however the HMSOM does not routinely release information unless presented with a valid reason to do so.
 Students may restrict the disclosure of directory information by indicating to the registrar this restriction in writing.
 The right to restrict disclosure of directory information does not include the right to remain anonymous in class nor will it prevent mail, email, and phone calls from the HMSOM.